-How do I arrange funding for a first dental practice purchase?
+How do you arrange funding for a first dental practice purchase?

-For Associates who aspire to become a practice owner there is good and bad news.
+If you’re an Associate looking to become a practice owner, there is both positive and negative news.

-The good news is that the banks very much view dentistry in a positive manner and can in theory offer generous terms to first time buyers for the purchase of BOTH NHS and Private practices.
+The positive news is that banks generally view dentistry favourably and can offer generous terms to first-time buyers who want to purchase NHS and private practices.

 Most dental practices are “fundable” so make sure you are prepared with a persuasive, detailed, proposal

-This business proposal should reflect both purchaser and the practice in the best possible light, to outline how the business will be run and to demonstrate the practice is (or will be) profitable to ensure a positive lending response and to secure competitive and flexible funding terms.
+The business proposal should present both the purchaser and the practice in the best possible light, outlining how the business will be managed and demonstrating that the practice is (or will be) profitable.
+This will help ensure a positive response from the lender and secure competitive and flexible funding terms.

-It is vital to ensure you work with an independent adviser who is authorised by the FCA and as such can work with ALL of the banks.
-There are currently 14 high street banks who have a policy to lend against dental goodwill together with a number of smaller ‘niche’ lenders.
+It is crucial to work with an independent adviser authorised by the Financial Conduct Authority (FCA) who can work with all banks.
+There are currently 14 high street banks that have a policy to lend against dental goodwill, as well as a number of smaller niche lenders.

-A CV is quite often overlooked by clients who approach banks directly but it is one of the most important items the banks consider.
-Yes – this will include your clinical background but most importantly should cover aspects of managerial experience be it in dentistry or elsewhere.
-You need to clearly demonstrate to the lender you are a serious business prospect and can take the step up from an Associate to owning and running a business and to cope with all of the headaches that will entail.
-It would be prudent to run your CV via your business adviser who can provide the necessary ‘enhancements’ the banks like to see.
+Clients who approach banks directly often overlook the importance of a CV.
+However, it is one of the most crucial items that banks consider.
+Your CV should not only cover your clinical background but also highlight your managerial experience, whether it’s in dentistry or elsewhere.
+You must demonstrate to the lender that you are a serious business prospect and can handle the transition from an Associate to owning and operating a business, along with the associated challenges.
+It’s a good idea to have your CV reviewed by your business adviser to ensure that it includes the necessary enhancements that banks like to see.

 Discuss your personal financial position with a dental practice purchasing specialist